wey-gu/nebula-up/README.md

 [![nebula-up demo](./images/nebula-up-demo.svg)](https://asciinema.org/a/407151 "Nebula Up Demo")

-`Nebula-Up` is PoC utility to enable developer to bootstrap an nebula-graph cluster with nebula-graph-studio(Web UI) + nebula-graph-console(Command UI) ready out of box in an oneliner run.
-All required packages will handled with `nebula-up` as well, including Docker on Linux(Ubuntu/CentOS), Docker Desktop on macOS(including both Intel and M1 chip based), and Docker Desktop Windows.
+`Nebula-Up` is a PoC utility to enable developer to bootstrap an nebula-graph cluster with nebula-graph-studio(Web UI) + nebula-graph-console(Command UI) ready out of box in an oneliner run.
+All required packages will be handled with `nebula-up` as well, including Docker on Linux(Ubuntu/CentOS), Docker Desktop on macOS(including both Intel and M1 chip-based), and Docker Desktop Windows.

-Also, it's optimized to leverage China Repo Mirrors(docker, brew, gitee, etc...) in case needed enable a smooth deployment for both Mainland China users and others.
+Also, it's optimized to leverage China Repo Mirrors(docker, brew, gitee, etc...) in case needed to enable a smooth deployment for both Mainland China users and others.

 macOS and Linux with Shell: